Each prospective goat raiser follows a strict regimen of initial and on-going training to ensure best results for the goats they raise.

 Goat-raising is an accepted and indigenous practice to the people of the Philippines.
-The agriculture and terrain of the Philippines is very conducive to goat raising, due to the immense amounts of forage found in the tropical climate.
-GG is able to be successful giving goats as a sustainable livelihood tool in the Philippines because it is a culturally compatible practice.
+The agriculture and terrain of the Philippines is very conducive to goat raising due to the immense amount of forage found in the tropical climate.
+Shepherd's Hill is able to be successful giving goats as a sustainable livelihood tool in the Philippines because it is a culturally compatible practice.

 Goats require very little space to live and produce.
 This works very well with the limited terrain found in the Philippines.
 Goats are also known for eating just about anything.
 The fact that goats aren’t particularly picky eaters makes feeding them simpler and cheaper.

-For all these reasons, SHI/GG believes that goats, when raised properly, are a viable means of helping to lift families out of poverty.
+For all these reasons, Shepherd's Hill believes that goats, when raised properly, are a viable means of helping to lift families out of poverty.
 Arapal is also providing other farm livelihood programs such as chickens, organic pig-raising, vermiculture (worms), organic gardening, orchards, etc. to help raise local people from the cycle of poverty.
-See the Livelihood Programs page.